-CPE activities are a minimum of one (1) CPEU.
-Exceptions include professional reading, poster presentations, enduring and mixed activities, which can be a minimum of 0.5 CPEUs.
+CPE activities are typically a minimum of one (1) contact hour in length.
+Exceptions include professional reading, poster presentations, and enduring activities, which can be a minimum of 0.5 CPEUs.
 Activities can be rounded to the nearest quarter hour (.25 CPEUs).
-One CPEU is equivelent to one contact hour.